What’s Different in DR:TX?

 We have a number of ways in our game of interacting with a “silent Storyteller” in the form of Zones of Mechanics, or ZOMs.
 These will be found throughout play, in modules, and even posted publicly in a few places on high-visibility yellow paper.
 This is a mechanic we use infrequently, and we’ve developed some fun ways to interact with the story without needing Guides or NPCs.

-These ZOMs will offer ways to interact with the story from a mechanical perspective and might require you to complete a certain task, spend Mind with a Skill, or gather certain items.
+These ZOMs will offer ways to interact with the story from a mechanical perspective and might require you to complete a certain task, spend a use of an Impact Skill, spend Mind with a Development Skill, or gather certain items.
 The instructions for how to use these will be included on the sheet, and we’ve added a few lighted clipboards for those ZOMs out in the field at night.

-We also have a number of crafting areas that have props and tools for kinetic roleplay while using skills like Artisan, Culinary, or Agricultural.
+We also have a number of Zones of Play that have props and tools for kinetic roleplay while using skills like Artisan, Culinary, or Agricultural.
 Each of these zones has some neat things to incorporate, and we hope that you enjoy the hard work our Props and Settings team has put into bringing these areas to life.

 OUR FOOD CULTURE IS GREAT!